-Launched in 2013, the primary goal of FPP is to assist former foster care youth and homeless students in their transition to FIU, their retention and graduation, and their pursuit of securing employment or graduate studies upon receiving their bachelor’s degree.
+Launched in 2014, FIU’s Fostering Panther Pride (FPP) program offers tailored academic and support services to former foster youth and students experiencing homelessness.
+The program’s primary goal is to assist these students in their transition to FIU, their retention and graduation, and their pursuit of securing employment or graduate studies upon earning their bachelor’s degree.

 FPP tailored support services and participation benefits include:

 - Processing DCF and homeless tuition exemption paperwork